Brand Name: Paraplatin®

 Carboplatin is a type of chemotherapy drug.
 Specifically, it is part of a class of drugs known as platinum-containing compounds, which belong in the larger group of alkylating agents.
 Carbplatin works by stopping or slowing the growth of cancer cells and causing them to die.

 This medication is given as an infusion into a vein (intravenously).
 It is administered over 15 to 60 minutes, usually once every four weeks.
 Sometimes, carboplatin is given directly into the peritoneal cavity in the abdomen (intraperitoneal).
 The exact dose and schedule of carboplatin depends on the condition being treated, how well the cancer is responding and several other factors.
-Your doctor will determine the best regimen for you.
+Your doctor will recommend a treatment plan tailored to your needs.

 Carboplatin side effects